 10. Continue working

-Review your retirement savings before your retirement to have an understanding of whether you stand financially post-employment.
-Will you be able to live comfortably on that savings, or do you need to continue working to generate income for your golden years?
+Review your retirement savings before your retirement to understand where you stand financially post-employment.
+Will you be able to live comfortably on those savings, or do you need to continue working to generate income for your golden years?

-For some, the idea of not doing anything for next one to two decades may not be conceivable at all!
-However, the point is to plan for your retirement so semi-retirement is an option and not a means to survive.
+For some, the idea of not doing anything for next two decades may not be conceivable at all!
+However, the point is to plan for your retirement, so that semi-retirement is an option and not a means to survive.